Quality feedback is essential in virtually any creative endeavor, and we’d certainly consider software programming a creative endeavor.

 7. Ask Clarifying Questions

 Encourage questions as a key mechanism for generating productive feedback.
-Among other reasons, a question gives the author-developer a chance to reflect and respond meaningfully – rather than getting defensive.
-And it gives reviewers the chance to better understand previous choices rather than making assumptions.
+A question allows the author-developer to reflect and respond meaningfully rather than get defensive.
+It also will enable reviewers to better understand previous choices rather than making assumptions.

 “Questions can lead to better understanding and allow the developer to explain their reasoning or consider alternative approaches,” Ashmore says.